-This topic provides instructions for deploying Ops Manager on VMware vSphere with NSX-T integration for use with VMware Tanzu Kubernetes Grid Integrated Edition.
+This topic describes how to deploy VMware Tanzu Operations Manager (Ops Manager) on VMware vSphere with NSX-T integration for use with VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).

 Before deploying Ops Manager with NSX-T for Tanzu Kubernetes Grid Integrated Edition, you must have completed the following tasks: